Step -1 – Getting the basics right

 - Have a look if you are firstly eligible on the NDIS page and apply following the instructions

 - You need to understand the basics of the NDIS, what they can fund and what they cant.
 Have a look at the NDIS website it is complex but it does have valuable information.

 - Start your own planning, work out when you want things to start and get moving.

 - Give yourself a timeline It its important to think about what is that you want from this whole journey.
-Start with this checklist.
+Start with this guide.

 - Ask for help – Help at Hand Support services is here to help contact us.

 Step 2 – Attending your NDIS planning meeting